 How Many People Come?

-30- 40 people usually show up for some or all the four days.
+30- 40 people usually show up for some or all the three days.
 About half camp on site in their own tents or in the platform tents available.

 Just wanted to express my gratitude for Woodlanders, and everything you do to make it happen.
 I was so incredibly restored by my day with you all yesterday.
 What a gift of community and creativity.